Court Expert

 In the latest episode of the Software Testing Podcast, we celebrate World Quality Week.
 I talk to Lars and Bianca about how to mathematically prove freedom from defects in software and which tools can help.
 Bianca uses examples from the financial and automotive industries to explain why certain systems require absolute freedom from errors.
 Lars complements the conversation with insights into formal methods and how they are applied in practice.
 One particularly interesting topic was how AI can support us in providing evidence.

-“I can’t prove freedom from errors with tests.
-There are simply certain domains where I need to be able to prove the absence of errors.” - Lars Hupel, Bianca Lutz
+"I can't prove freedom from errors with tests.
+There are simply certain domains where I need freedom from errors and also proof." - Lars Hupel, Bianca Lutz

 Lars Hupel is Chief Evangelist for Digital Currencies at Giesecke+Devrient, an international security technology company.
-As part of this role, Lars holds and writes numerous lectures, workshops and articles to make the technology behind digital currencies accessible to a broad audience.
+As part of this role, Lars holds and writes numerous talks, workshops and articles to make the technology behind digital currencies accessible to a wide audience.
 With a background as a software developer, Lars also contributes to product development and represents the company on various industry bodies.
-Lars holds a PhD in logic and verification from the Technical University of Munich and uses this knowledge to make Giesecke+Devrient’s products even more secure.
+Lars holds a PhD in Logic and Verification from the Technical University of Munich and uses this knowledge to make Giesecke+Devrient's products even more secure.

 Bianca Lutz is a software architect at Active Group GmbH and works from Berlin.
 She was already interested in formal methods during her studies and worked with the proof assistant Isabelle/HOL.
-However, she is still fascinated by technical topics such as operating systems, especially embedded systems.
-She has been involved in various scientific publications, is a Linux kernel contributor and has published in Isabelle’s Archive of Formal Proofs as part of her thesis.
+But she is also still enthusiastic about technical topics such as operating systems, especially embedded systems.
+She has been involved in various scientific publications, is a Linux kernel contributor and has published in Isabelle's Archive of Formal Proofs as part of her thesis.
 After working in the insurance industry for several years, where she mainly dealt with legacy code, she switched to the functional programming camp in 2022.

 In the field of software testing, absolute freedom from errors is difficult to guarantee.
 However, in certain industries - such as finance, automotive or medical technology - the requirements for freedom from errors are particularly high, as even small errors can have drastic consequences.
 For this reason, systems in such areas must be tested and validated with particular care.